exonum/exonum-doc/src/advanced/consensus/specification.md

 - `hash`
   Hash of the message.

-`Propose` and `Block` messages have the following additional fields:
+`Propose` and `Block` messages have the following additional field:

 - `prev_hash`
   Hash of the previous block in the blockchain.

-`Prevote` messages have the following additional fields:
+`Prevote` messages have the following additional field:

 - `locked_round`
   Round in which the author of the message
   [has locked](../../architecture/consensus.md#locks)
   on the proposal which is referenced by the message.
-  If the author is not locked on a proposal, the `locked_round` field is 0.
+  If the author is not locked on any proposal, the `locked_round` field is 0.

 !!! note
     A node that is locked on a proposal must send prevotes only